Cartilage Piercing Care, Healing & Cleaning Guide

 Have ibuprofen ready for after the piercing

 You should not take any kind of oral pain medicine before a cartilage piercing because acetaminophen (Tylenol), ibuprofen (Motrin, Advil), aspirin, and naproxen all cause blood thinning, which can cause you to bleed more.
-But you can have one of these anti-inflammatory pain medicines ready to take afterwards.
+However, you can have one of these anti-inflammatory pain medicines ready to take afterwards.
 They’ll help reduce swelling.

 Stay hydrated and avoid alcohol